GoHorse GFX

 >> Graphics Are More Important Than The Gameplay

-Another sign you’re into a GoHorse
+Another sign you’re into a GoHorse situation is when the

-are not only
+managers are not only

-disconnected from the team's reality
+disconnected from the team's reality but also when they

-start to care more about graphics and metrics
+start to care more about graphics and metrics than

-actual work, feedback and people's motivation
+actual work, feedback and people's motivation.

 This situation is very close related to overcrowded teams as